 Research Implemented by IPA: Yes

 Irregular migration and human trafficking have reached crisis proportions in many fragile states.
 Yet we lack answers to basic questions about how individuals weigh the risks and benefits of migration, and whether exposure to conflict distorts this process.
 These answers matter for migrated-related programs and policies: Do information campaigns highlighting risks change people’s decisions to migrate?
 Does information about economic opportunities at home affect these decisions?
 Where and how is information most effectively transmitted?
-Following piloting in Edo state, researchers will explore these questions in partnership with IPA Nigeria and the UK Cabinet Office.
-The randomized evaluation will assess the impact of providing information about the risks and outcomes of migration through door-to-door campaigns and via family members abroad on actual migration decisions.
+Following piloting in Edo state, researchers explored these questions in partnership with IPA Nigeria and the UK Cabinet Office.
+The randomized evaluation assessed the impact of providing information about the risks and outcomes of migration through door-to-door campaigns and via family members abroad on actual migration decisions.

 Read the published paper here.